 Living in Bremen

-Bremen is a typical mid-sized German city and life in Bremen reflects that.
-There is a delightful old town to stroll around in on lazy Sundays, vibrant nightlife Thursdays through Saturdays, traditional Christmas markets in December and efficient transportation.
+Bremen is a typical mid-sized German city and the life here reflects that.
+There is a delightful old town to stroll around on lazy Sundays, a vibrant nightlife Thursdays through Saturdays, traditional Christmas markets in December, and efficient public transport.
 While finding a short-term apartment in Bremen isn’t the only part of settling in, life in Bremen is easy to adapt to.
-Below are our tips to navigating your first weeks in the city.
+Below are our tips for navigating your first weeks in the city.

 Sightseeing in Bremen

-As a German city that has lived through a lot of history, there are some “must-sees” for newcomers:
+As a German city that has lived through a lot of history, there are some “must-sees” for new citizens:

 Most Germans who think of Bremen think of beautiful medieval buildings and winding streets.
 This type of architecture can be found in Schnoor, the oldest quarter in Bremen dating back to the 15th Century.
 Lose yourself in the maze of streets and discover a different time.

-Built in the 15th century, the town hall in the centre of Bremen is an grand example of Brick European Gothic Architecture.
-This is where the mayor of Bremen sits and it is a UNESCO World Heritage site.
+Built during the 15th century, the city hall in the centre of Bremen is a grand example of European Brick Gothic Architecture.
+It is a UNESCO World Heritage site and also the place where the office of the mayor of Bremen is located.
 The Bremen Cathedral, dedicated to St. Peter can also be found in the Main Market Square.
 It is the old Cathedral of the Prince-Archbishopric of Bremen.

-Der Roland is a statue directly opposite the Bremer Rathaus, on the main city square.
-Just like the Bremer Rathaus, it is a protected UNESCO World Heritage site.
-It was erected in 1404 and depicts Roland, a hero of the Battle of Roncevaux Pass, as protector of the City.
+You can find the statue of Roland directly opposite the city hall, in the main city square.
+Just like the city hall, it is a protected UNESCO World Heritage site.
+It was erected in 1404 and depicts Roland, a hero of the Battle of Roncevaux Pass, as protector of the city.

-The famous statue dedicated to the Brothers Grimm tale, 'The Town Musicians of Bremen' was erected in 1953 and can be found next to the Rathaus.
-They say if you rub the horse's shoes of the statue your wishes will come true.
+The famous statue dedicated to the Brothers Grimm tale 'The Town Musicians of Bremen' was erected in 1953 and can be found next to the Rathaus.
+They say if you touch both of the donkey’s front legs your wishes will come true.

 Böttcherstraße is a famous street in the Old Town of Bremen, well known for its unusual architecture.
 Only 100 meters long, this street is a perfect example of Brick Expressionism and is protected by the monument protection act.

-A strong service sector and a wealth of small- to medium-sized businesses provide lots of ways to make it easier to settle in Bremen.
+A strong service sector and a wealth of small- to medium-sized businesses provide lots of ways to make settling in a lot easier in Bremen.

-Cambio is a car sharing program available in Bremen with multiple stations to pick up cars.
-Registration is quick and you are able to use their cars at leisure by being charged by the minute or by the kilometer.
+Cambio is a car-sharing programme available in Bremen with multiple stations to pick up cars.
+Registration is quick and you are able to use their cars at leisure, being charged by the minute or by the kilometre.